-In this course, Fire Safety Planning and Systems you will learn about fire behaviour and fire safety so that you have the foundation for building a fire safety program.
-You will be introduced to fire behaviour in urban, wildland/urban interfaces, and wildlands.
-An overview of wildland firefighter activities will help you realize just what these crews face and what safety precautions they need to take.
-It will also deepen your understanding of the Incident Command System (ICS) and industry's obligations when working in British Columbia's wildlands.
+The Fire Safety Planning and Systems course teaches fire behaviour and fire safety so students have the foundational knowledge for developing and implementing a fire-safety program.
+The course examines fire behaviour in urban, wildland/urban interfaces, and wildlands.
+It also provides an understanding of wildland firefighter activities to provide knowledge of what fire crews are up against and what are the safety precautions.
+Finally, the course gives you an understanding of the Incident Command System (ICS) and industry obligations when working in British Columbia's wildlands.

 - Explain the basics of fire science

 - Give input on fire safety program and training development based on an understanding of fire science and fire suppression basics

 - Understand BC’s wildfire detection and reporting processes, including how wildland fire behaviour is measured and described

 - Describe fireline organization and how it relates to fireline safety

 - Summarize safe work practices for different operations, tools, and equipment used on British Columbia’s firelines

 Requirements: PC is Recommended for better user experience.
 Mac is also supported.
 Browser Edge is not fully supported.

 Textbook: Occupational Health and Safety; Theory, Strategy and Industry Practice Author - Dianne E.G. Dyck Publisher - Lexis Nexis, 2015 ISBN - 978-0-433-47896-6

 (You will use this book for all of the courses)